Farm Operators, Principal and Secondary

 Who Uses Contracts?

-Small farms make up about 59 percent of the farms with contracts, but account for only 24 percent of the production under contract.
-In contrast, large-scale and nonfamily farms together account for only 18 percent of farms with contracts, but 56 percent of contract production.
+In 2013, small farms made up about 54 percent of the farms with contracts, but accounted for 23 percent of the production under contract.
+In contrast, large-scale and nonfamily farms together accounted for 23 percent of farms with contracts, but 59 percent of contract production.
 The share of production under contract per contracting farm is much higher for large-scale and nonfamily farms than for small family farms.